Avocado Tuna Salad is the perfect easy lunch. This recipe is filling, full of flavor and will be your new favorite sandwich recipe.

-While this makes a great lunch recipe, it is also perfect as a side dish for summer picnics and BBQs.
+While this makes a great nutritious lunch recipe, it is also perfect as a side dish for get togethers, picnics, and BBQs.
 Additionally, it will make a fast and easy dinner recipe that everyone will feel great about.
 If you have little kids, let them try this.
 My youngest is obsessed with avocado.

 How to Make Avocado Tuna Salad

 - Make the dressing: Mash the avocado in a bowl and whisk in mayonnaise, lemon juice, salt, garlic powder, onion powder, and black pepper.

 - Combine the rest of the ingredients: Stir the dressing into the drained tuna, diced onion, celery, and diced pickle.

 This is a great recipe to eat on it’s own if you are on a low carb diet.
 You could also eat it in endive cups or bib lettuce like with my Chicken Lettuce Wraps.